Dajç, Lezhë

 Dajç is a village and a former municipality in the Lezhë County, northwestern Albania.
 At the 2015 local government reform it became a subdivision of the municipality Lezhë.
 The population at the 2023 census was 2,584.
+It is part of the Zadrimë region.

 Dajç is located in the midspan between the city of Lezhë to the south and Shkodër to the north, 15 km from each.
 It has an agricultural-based economy, with many producing fields, but in need of better mechanics and organized market.
 Dajç has all important institutions for a small commune like: Schools from kindergarten to High level, Municipality buildings, Health Center with an onsite family doctor- full-time five days a week, Catholic Church and Sisters Residence, many shops and a cafeteria.
 Population is about 7000, for the whole commune.
 The town of Dajç comprises several quarters such as: Gazullore, Milot, Mazrekë, Zeznjane, Laskare, Suka, and peripherals.

 History

 People of this region are called Zadrimorë, from its field name 'Zadrima' stretching from Shkodër to Lezhë cities.
 This region has a very rich cultural tradition.
 It has withstood the 500 years of Ottoman invasion, saving its Christian religion of Catholicism; area is all of this religion, (thought to be established directly by St. Paul in the 1st century, while he passed through Albanian lands).

 On October 7 is the town's holiday of the St. Rosary, celebrated vigorously with many visits, church mass, prayers, and numerous activities.
 Zadrimë is well known for its fine cheese, yogurt, milk, buttermilk and butter.